-Child of Empire is an animated VR documentary which puts you inside the shoes of a 7 year old child during the largest forced migration in human history, the 1947 Partition of India and Pakistan.
+Child of Empire is an animated virtual reality (VR) docu-drama experience which immerses viewers in one of the largest forced migrations in human history: the 1947 Partition of India and Pakistan.

 A UNIQUE EDUCATIONAL TOOL

 South Asia and its diaspora are a huge untapped market for Virtual Reality.
 And much like WW2 in the West, the Partition is a foundational story close to the hearts of billions of people worldwide.

 While the themes in Child of Empireare universally relevant, we believe our film will particularly benefit: